anontechnology/documentation/docs/libraries.md

 ### Deleting User Attributes

-[Attributes](/glossary/attribute) can be removed from the User object by calling `remove` with the specified Attribute key, or by calling `purge` to remove all.
+[Attributes](/glossary/attribute) can be removed from the User object by calling `remove` with the specified Attribute key, or by calling `purge` to remove all Attributes.

 === "Java"